sosowskiFS/Screeps_Custom/README.md

 Currently this codebase runs two rooms at an average of 7 CPU, though it currently expereinces occasional spikes of 25 CPU due to using built-in pathfinding.

-Yes, I understand the "risks" of making this public.
-I regret nothing.
-Or at least until I get nuked and raided, then maybe I'll think about regretting it.

-Oh yes, and I'm perfectly ok with you stealing code from this.
+I'm perfectly ok with you stealing code from this.
 I accept no responsibility for catastrophic economic failure.